sat-masters/docs/Constellation Downlink/Problem analysis/index.md

 ### Resilience

+### Summary
+Latency is the metric where this new downlink can make a big difference, as improvements of orders of magnitude are possible.
+Throughput can also be improved.

 ## Stakeholders
-A list of stakeholders in this space is composed in the list of [[Stakeholders]]
+A preliminary list of stakeholders in this space is composed in the list of [[Stakeholders]]